tatianegercina/FinTech/01-Lesson-Plans/01-Intro-to-FinTech/3/LessonPlan.md

   * Images

-Reiterate to students the following:
+Reiterate the following to students:

 * Markdown allows us to create visually enhanced documents such as README files (for GitHub repos, for example), which are valuable not only to potential employers, but also to potential collaborators (colleagues or teammates).